 Drag and drop the NORMAL state in the list to change its order.
 The NORMAL state must always exist and can not be removed.
 Position states above or below the NORMAL state to capture higher or lower than normal values respectively.

-Drag and drop states in the list to change their display order.
+Drag and drop states in the list to change their display/evaluation order.

 Select the type of States most suitable for your data.

 Range is the default option for most analog data and allows you to define a State that covers a range of values. eg. 1-10 = LOW